Newtonian-like gravity with variable $G$: Introduction

 \section{Introduction}

-Physics is based on a set of fundamental constants that determine the regime of applicability of its different areas.
-While the gravitation phenomena is associated to the constant $G$, quantum mechanical effects are related to the Planck's constant $\hbar$, the speed of light $c$ refers to relativistic effects and thermodynamic processes are linked to the Boltzmann constant $k_B$.
-When two or more of such constants appear in an equation one identifies its regime of applicability e.g., relativistic quantum mechanics makes use of $\hbar$ and $c$.
-By including $G$ to the latter analysis one faces typical quantum gravity effects.
+Physics is based on a set of fundamental constants and each one of it can be related with specific phenomena.
+For instance, gravity is associated with the constant $G$, quantum mechanical effects are related with the Planck's constant $\hbar$, the speed of light $c$ refers to relativistic effects and thermodynamic processes are linked to the Boltzmann constant $k_B$.
+When two or more of such constants appear in an equation one can associate it to a characteristic area of physics e.g., relativistic quantum mechanics makes use of $\hbar$ and $c$.
+By including $G$ to the latter analysis one deals with typical quantum gravity effects.
 The study of the black hole thermodynamics as a quantum effect appearing in gravitational systems should contain all constants mentioned above.

 Although $G$ has been the earliest constant introduced in a physical theory, its value is the least accurate in comparison with the other constants.
-Up to date $G$ measurements still have uncertainties of order of $10^{-4}$ \cite{Anderson:2015bva, Wu:2019pbm, doi:10.1063/1.4994619}.
-This is deeply related to the fact that any Cavendish-like experiment can not be fully isolated from exterior interactions due to the universal behavior of gravity.
+Up to date $G$ measurements still have uncertainties of order of $10^{-4}$ \cite{Will:2014kxa}.
+This is deeply related to the fact that all experimental apparatus designed to measure the gravitational constant can not completely eliminate the gravitational interaction from exterior masses due to the universal attractive long range behavior of gravity.

+There are different approaches to measure $G$ as for example using microgravity environment (see proposals in \cite{PhysRevLett.116.231101}), free-fall methods \cite{Schwarz2230}, beam balance \cite{PhysRevD.74.082001}, simple pendulum experiments \cite{PhysRevLett.105.110801} or atom interferometry \cite{2008mgm..conf.2519B,Rosi_2016}.
+Independently of the specific technique used all such experiments are performed in an almost zero curvature spacetime in which the Newtonian limit of any covariant gravitational theory does apply.